c-torre/replication-recanatesi-2015/README.md

 Paths in `paths.py` are automatically recognized for plotting.

 Job files for the `slurm` workload manager are included.
-`SBATCH` parameters give an idea of the computational cost, and may be tweaked for different cluster requirements.
+`SBATCH` parameters give an idea of the resource requirements, and may be tweaked for different cluster requirements.
 `run.sh` adds some convenience and requires an `out` directory at project root.

 To start simulating networks in parallel: